jmchandonia/CORAL/back_end/README.md

 _copy example data and ontologies into data import directory, or convert some real data into the same json format as the examples__

 _define your process type and all other static types in /home/coral/prod/modules/var/typedef.json_

+Note that static types can't have spaces in thier names.
+See example typedef.json files under example/

 _set up /home/coral/prod/modules/var/upload_config.json with all the filenames of all ontologies, bricks, entities, and processes that you want to load._